trevorforrey/trevorforrey.github.io/_posts/projects/2018-04-03-subway-shibori.md

 The software side of this garment was pretty straightforward, I used the speed gathered by a GPS module to determine the speed of the lights underneath the garment.
-I also used I2C to communicate between my bluetooth board with my main Flora board.
+I also used the I2C protocol to communicate between my bluetooth and main Flora boards.
 I also created a VueJS site that uses Google's Web Bluetooth API to communicate with the bluetooth board.

+Both the embedded code and frontend code used can be found on [my github repo]('https://github.com/trevorforrey/web_ble_jacket')

 Along with writing all the software, soldering everything together took quite a long time.
-Here are some WIP shots of getting all the lights together.
+Here are some WIP shots of getting all the lights together. (apologies for not rotating them yet).

 {:.image}
 ![Alt text](assets/img/subwayShibori/SolderProgress.JPG "My Title")